vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

    - Implementers must ensure that redaction methods effectively remove sensitive information without compromising the vCon's integrity.

 1. Balancing Utility and Privacy
-   - There's an inherent tension between maintaining the usefulness of vCons and protecting privacy, as implied throughout Section 4 (Unsigned Form of vCon Object).
+   - There is an inherent tension between maintaining the usefulness of vCons and protecting privacy, as implied throughout Section 4 (Unsigned Form of vCon Object).
    - Careful consideration is needed when deciding what information to redact or encrypt.

 1. Encryption of Referenced Content